 —Joanna Barnett, via email

-A: Melissa Fehr, author of Sew Your Own Activewear (SewAndSo, 2018), sorts out the differences.
+A: Melissa Fehr, author of Sew Your Own Activewear (SewAndSo, 2018) and owner of FehrTrade, sorts out the differences.

 Industrial flatlock machines use up to six threads (four needle threads, plus a looper on each side of the fabric) to create a strong and flexible seam that’s flat and virtually identical on either side.
 The cut edges on each side of the seam are abutted rather than overlapped, meaning there are no seam allowances to add bulk or potentially cause chafing.
 This is why this seam is most often seen on ready-to-wear activewear.